 Whether the lessee is entitled to claim any immunity from suit, execution, attachment or other legal process will depend on its actual identity.
 If the lessee is a sovereign body or other government organ (whether autonomous or quasi-autonomous), the lessee may be able to claim sovereign immunity.

 The Cayman Islands courts will recognise and enforce an arbitral decision.
 The Arbitration Law (2012 Revision) provides the regime for enforcement of domestic awards, non-convention awards and interim measures.

-There are no other relevant issues that a lessor should be aware of in relation to the enforcement of its rights.
+There are no other relevant issues in the Cayman Islands that a lessor should be aware of in relation to the enforcement of its rights.

-Cayman Islands law recognises the concept of novation and contractual assignment.
+Cayman Islands law recognises the concepts of novation and contractual assignment.

 The consent of the continuing party (whether that is the lessee or otherwise) would typically be required.

 The courts of the Cayman Islands will recognise and enforce an agreement in accordance with its terms, on the assumption that:

 There is no formal legal requirement under Cayman Islands law that a lease assignment and assumption/novation agreement must be translated, certified, notarised or legalised in order to be valid and enforceable.